Erebot/Erebot_farm/README.rst

 * PHP 5.6.x
 * PHP 7.0.x
 * PHP 7.1.x
-* test builds (nightly, alpha/beta/RC, etc.)
+* PHP 7.2.x

 For each branch, I build two "flavours":

 * A 64-bits version with a pear installation and debugging symbols.
 * A 32-bits version with a pear installation but no debugging symbols.

-These branches match the current stable branches from the official PHP project, with the addition of PHP 5.3.x and PHP 5.4.x which you can still find on some (maintained) Linux distributions, eg. RedHat Enterprise Linux 5.x.
+Usually, I try to keep the currently maintained versions, as well as a few older versions (for retro-compatibility testing on some projects).

-Sometimes, I build specific versions based on projects requirements.
+Sometimes, I also build specific versions based on projects requirements.

 Native extensions